nhossain819/SQL/README.md

 # SQL

-The purpose of this file is to show a sample of my SQL techniques and abilities.
+The purpose of this repository is to show a sample of my SQL techniques and abilities.

 These queries are based on queries I wrote while in previous positions.